defenseunicorns/pepr/docs/030_user-guide/010_pepr-cli.md

 ---

-## `pepr dev`
+## `npx pepr dev`

 Connect a local cluster to a local version of the Pepr Controller to do real-time debugging of your module.
-Note the `pepr dev` assumes a K3d cluster is running by default.
-If you are working with Kind or another docker-based K8s distro, you will need to pass the `--host host.docker.internal` option to `pepr dev`.
+Note the `npx pepr dev` assumes a K3d cluster is running by default.
+If you are working with Kind or another docker-based K8s distro, you will need to pass the `--host host.docker.internal` option to `npx pepr dev`.
 If working with a remote cluster you will have to give Pepr a host path to your machine that is reachable from the K8s cluster.

 **Options:**